Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Draught

 The draught is the part of a ship that is below the water.
 Draught is generally measured in meters.
-If the draught is 9 meters, it means the draught is 9 meters below the water.
+If the draught is 9 meters below the water, it is 9 meters below.

 If the cargo in the ship is more, then the draught will be more & if the cargo in a ship is less, then the draught will be below.